HIGHLIGHTS

 Discussing the current applications of blockchain technology in the healthcare sector

-Blockchain technology has emerged as a disruptive force in various industries, including healthcare.
+The impact of blockchain technology on society is huge and in various industries, including healthcare.
 Its decentralized and secure nature offers promising solutions to numerous challenges the healthcare sector faces.
 In this article, we will explore the current applications of blockchain technology in healthcare and how they are transforming processes, enhancing security, and improving patient outcomes.
 From electronic health records (EHR) management to supply chain tracking and pharmaceutical authenticity verification, blockchain transforms how healthcare data is stored, shared, and utilized.

 Patient data management and electronic health records (EHRs)